 Tmall is a B2C e-commerce platform its offer is vast and diverse, but still heavily focused on fashion.
 When you visit the site, you can see the different categories which allow consumers to switch from one category to another and see the many products offered on the site.

-Given the disappointing results of the retail offline, Burberry decided to enjoy the thirst for high-end products and online luxury Chinese consumers, boosted by the outstanding performance of the entire e-commerce market.
-In addition, increasing its online presence through official channels, the brand takes the risk to greatly reduce the gray market power on fake Burberry products.
+Given the disappointing results of retail offline, Burberry decided to enjoy the thirst for high-end products and online luxury Chinese consumers, boosted by the outstanding performance of the entire e-commerce market.
+In addition, by increasing its online presence through official channels, the brand takes the risk to greatly reduce the gray market power of fake Burberry products.

 The official online store on Tmall Burberry follows the same visual rules that the official website of the brand, dividing products into the different sections of the top menu tab and in the middle of the home page.

-- Rado’s Swiss watch brand was also launched on the Chinese e-commerce market.
+Rado’s Swiss watch brand was also launched in the Chinese e-commerce market.
 It has opened its official online store on Tmall. which is the only official online store in China.

 The focus is on the female collection Jubilee followed by all other collections by scrolling down.

-Meici.com exclusively sells luxury brands, high-end products and fashion.
-However, the most popular and functional page Meici.com is “Mzine” which combines trends, content and products together.
+Meici.com exclusively sells luxury brands, high-end products, and fashion.
+However, the most popular and functional page on Meici.com is “Mzine” which combines trends, content, and products together.

-Regarding the guarantee on the authenticity of products, Meici.com ensures that all products on the site are authentic and international brands.
-It also provides return and exchange services within 7 days of purchase, and accept customer identification applications, as Vip.com.
-In addition, on request Meici.com provide a copy of the invoice and gives some suggestions on how to check whether the product is genuine or not.
+Regarding the guarantee of the authenticity of products, Meici.com ensures that all products on the site are authentic and international brands.
+It also provides return and exchange services within 7 days of purchase and accepts customer identification applications, such as Vip.com.
+In addition, on request, Meici.com provide a copy of the invoice and gives some suggestions on how to check whether the product is genuine or not.